fenago/machine-learning/lab_guides/lab_4.md

 - Repeat the following procedure n times:

-o Pick a random point.
+    * Pick a random point.

-o Apply the perceptron trick to the point and the line.
+    * Apply the perceptron trick to the point and the line.
 In other words, if the point is well classified, do nothing, and if it is misclassified, move the line a little bit closer to the point

-• Enjoy your well fitted line!
+` Enjoy your well fitted line!

 Since the correctly classified points want the line to stay where it is, and the incorrectly classified points want it to move closer to them, we can imagine the points yelling at the line